What makes wholesale microgreens a sustainable business model? Good question!

 Is the Microgreen Market Saturated?

 No. While there may be competition in certain regions or for specific crops, the overall market is not yet saturated.
-As the demand for fresh, locally grown produce continues to increase, there may be more opportunities for microgreen farmers to expand their businesses.
+As the demand for fresh, locally grown produce continues to increase, there may be more opportunities for microgreen farmers and microgreens distributors to expand their businesses.

 Staying Sustainable and Profitable